How Supportive Therapy Can Help Treat Bipolar Disorder

 Characterized by episodes of both mania and depression, bipolar disorder can be challenging for both the person living with the condition and their loved ones.
 Due to its often-unpredictable nature, those living with bipolar disorder may sometimes find it challenging to adhere to a treatment plan as their mental health ebbs and flows.
 Many treatments are available to help manage the symptoms of bipolar disorder, and it can be a process of trial and error to find one that works most effectively.

-Bipolar disorder supportive therapy, also called supportive psychotherapy, is one such treatment option that has been shown to be highly effective in helping those with bipolar disorder and bipolar spectrum disorders cope with symptoms, develop the skills needed to live a fulfilling life.
+Bipolar disorder supportive therapy, also called supportive psychotherapy, is one such treatment option.
+Supportive psychotherapy has been shown to be highly effective in helping those with bipolar disorder and bipolar spectrum disorders cope with mood swings and other symptoms while developing the skills needed to live a fulfilling life.
 When used as a maintenance treatment, psychotherapy may help reduce the risk of relapse.
 In supportive therapy, patients work with a trained therapist to develop healthy coping strategies, manage depressive and manic symptoms, and maintain stability.
 Here, we will explore how supportive therapy can benefit those with bipolar disorder, what supportive therapy is, how it differs from other forms of therapy, and what you can expect from your sessions.

 What is supportive therapy?